IKEMBOT/Kalman-Filter/README.md

 - **Kalman Filter**: Used to smooth the data and estimate the true path.
 - **Output**: A continuous and accurate trajectory.

-## How It Works:

-1. **Input Data**: A set of dots representing the object's positions at different times.
-2. **Kalman Filter**: Predicts the next position based on previous data, then corrects it when new measurements are received.
-3. **Path Output**: The Kalman filter generates a smoothed, continuous path that accurately reflects the object's movement.

 ## Applications:
 - Robotics
 - Computer Vision
 - Autonomous Vehicles